vanngocthuyla/Data_Analysis/about.md

 permalink: /about/
 ---

 Ph.D.
-Candiate in Illinois Tech, Chicago, USA
+Candidate in Illinois Tech, Chicago, USA

 ### More Information